Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Experiments

 \section{Experiments}

-Our experiments are design with two objectives.
-(1) First, we want to investigate the effectiveness of DWM in reducing the compounding error for MBRL.
-(2) Second, we want to evaluate the performance of our proposed Algorithm~\ref{algo:diffusion_mbrl} and compare it with the counterparts using one-step dynamics model, as well as other SOTA MF approaches.
+Our experiments are designed to answer the following questions.
+(1) Compared with the one-step dynamics model, does DWM effectively reduces the compounding error and lead to better performance in MBRL?
+(2) How does the proposed Algorithm~\ref{algo:diffusion_mbrl} compare with other diffusion model model-based methods, and (3) their model-free counterparts?

-To achieve those goals, we consider 3 instantiations of Algorithm~\ref{algo:diffusion_mbrl}, where we integrate TD3+BC~\cite{fujimoto2021minimalist}, IQL~\cite{kostrikov2021offline}, Q-learning with pessimistic reward (which we refer to as PQL) into the framework, as the offline RL algorithm in the second stage.
+To answer these questions, we consider three instantiations of Algorithm~\ref{algo:diffusion_mbrl}, where we integrate TD3+BC~\cite{fujimoto2021minimalist}, IQL~\cite{kostrikov2021offline} and Q-learning with pessimistic reward (which we refer to as PQL) as the offline RL algorithm in the second stage.
 These algorithms come with different conservatism notions defined on the action (TD3+BC), the value function (IQL), and the reward (PQL), respectively.
-Specifically, the PQL algorithm is inspired by the MOPO algorithm~\citet{yu2020mopo}, where we penalize the world model predicted reward by the uncertainty of its prediction.
+Specifically, the PQL algorithm is inspired by the MOPO algorithm~\cite{yu2020mopo}, where we penalize the world model predicted reward by the uncertainty of its prediction.
 Nonetheless, it is distinct from MOPO in the critic learning.
 MOPO uses standard TD learning on model-generated transitions, whereas we use MVE or Diff-MVE for value estimation.
-In the sequel, we refer to our algorithms as DWM-TD3BC, DWM-IQL, and DWM-PQL, respectively.
+In the sequel, we refer to our algorithms as DWM-TD3BC, DWM-IQL and DWM-PQL respectively.
 For DWM-IQL, we have observed performance enhancement using a variant of Diff-MVE based on the $\lambda$-return technique~\cite{schulman2015high}, therefore we incorporate it as a default feature.
 Detailed descriptions of these algorithms are deferred to Appendix~\ref{sec:app_instantiations}.

-\paragraph{Baselines.} We consider 3 variants of our algorithms where we substitute DWM by one-step dynamics models and use standard MVE, named O-TD3BC, O-IQL and O-PQL, correspondingly.
-For the MF baselines, we consider 3 popular approaches with SOTA performance: TD3+BC, IQL, and Decision Diffuser (DD,~\citet{ajay2022conditional}).

-\paragraph{Benchmark.} We conduct experiments on 9 datasets of locomotion tasks from the D4RL~\cite{fu2020d4rl} benchmark, and report the obtained normalized return (0-1 with 1 as expert performance).
-We train each algorithm for 5 instances with different random seeds, and evaluate them for 10 episodes.
-All reported values are means and standard deviations aggregated over 5 random seeds.
+We present the comparisons in Section~\ref{sec:expr_dwm_vs_onestep}-\ref{sec:expr_dwm_vs_mf}, and ablate the design choices we made for DWM in Section~\ref{sec:expr_ablation}.
+In Appendix~\ref{subsec:add_baselines}, we conduct experimental comparison with additional baselines including data augmentation~\cite{lu2023synthetic} and autoregressive diffusion~\cite{rigter2023world} methods.